 - In Settings tab, select an interface from the Interface pop-up menu.

 In & Out Board

-This interface updates in real time showing the status of all users in the selected group throughout the day.
+This interface displays a list of employees and updates in real time showing the status of all users in the selected group throughout the day.

 Note: Basic Edition users will select Security from the Configure menu and adjust In & Out Board settings in the Interface tab.
 For more information, review the Basic Edition Security article.

 To view the In & Out Board options, select Options next to the interface popup menu.